Health Research

 Carole plays an active role in shaping data law, policy and standards in Canada and globally.
 She is a member of the OECD.AI Policy Observatory, and has contributed to numerous organizations including in the Global Partnership on AI, the Global Task Force to Promote Trusted Sharing of Data at the German Marshall Fund of the United States, the Standards Council of Canada’s Data Governance Collaborative, and the National Advisory Council on AI in Healthcare.

-Carole regularly teaches, speaks and writes on topics related to cybersecurity, privacy, data law and AI.
-She has been featured on the CBC, the Globe and Mail, The Logic, and Betakit.
-She has testified before Canada’s House of Commons Standing Committee on Access to Information, Privacy and Ethics.
-Carole is also an adjunct professor at the University of Toronto, Faculty of Law where she lectures on AI regulation.
+Carole regularly teaches, speaks and writes on topics related to cybersecurity, privacy, and AI.
+She has testified before Canada’s House of Commons Standing Committee on Access to Information, Privacy and Ethics and the Standing Committee on Industry and Technology on matters of technology and privacy law.
+Carole is an adjunct professor at the University of Toronto, Faculty of Law where she lectures on AI regulation.
 She is the co-editor of Leading Legal Disruption: Artificial Intelligence and a Toolkit for Lawyers and the Law, published by Thomson Reuters (2021).
+She has been featured by the CBC, the Globe and Mail, The Logic, and Betakit.

 Carole was appointed by the federal Minister of Innovation to serve as one of six Digital Leaders in the national data and digital transformation consultations.
 In this role, she led consultations with businesses, academics, civil society and industry associations to inform the first national Digital Charter.
 Announced on May 21, 2019, the Digital Charter has led to significant proposed reforms to Canada’s federal private sector privacy law.